-(\$ in millions, unless otherwise stated) Year Ended December 31, 2021 2020 2019 % Change % Change Revenue 27 (10) (229) NM 95% Segment Adjusted EBITDA(1) (349) (331) (548) (5)% 40% Pre-InterCo TPV(2) 12,149 8,856 7,773 37% 14% GMV(3) 4,591 3,748 3,579 22% 5% MTUs (4) (monthly average in millions) 12.7 10.4 10.3 22% 1% Commission rate (5) 2% 2% 1% Partner incentives (6) () (3) (13) NM (80)% Consumer incentives (7) (80) (80) (244) NM (67)%
+(in \$ millions, unless otherwise stated) Year I Year Ended December 31, 2023 2022 2021 % Change % Change Revenue 184 71 27 159 % 166% Segment Adjusted EBITDA (1) (294) (415) (349) 29 % (19)% Pre-InterCo TPV (2) 15,342 14,954 12,149 3 % 23 % $GMV^{(3)}$ 5,185 5,809 4,591 (11)% 27 % MTUs (4) (monthly average in millions) 23.3 21.3 17.0 9% 26% Partner incentives (5) () () () NM NM Consumer incentives (6) (19) (88) (80) (78)% 11 %

-\ Amount less than \$1 million.

-- (1) Segment Adjusted EBITDA is a non-IFRS financial measure, representing the Adjusted EBITDA of each of our four business segments, excluding, in each case, regional corporate costs. - (2) Pre-InterCo TPV for the financial services segment is equivalent to the total payments volume, or TPV, processed through our platform for the financial services segment.
-TPV is the value of payments received from consumers, net of payment reversals, successfully completed through our platform. - (3) GMV for the financial services segment is equivalent to the total payments volume, or TPV, processed through our platform for the financial services segment, excluding amounts from transactions between entities within the Grab group that are eliminated upon consolidation. - (4) MTUs means monthly transacting users, which is an operating metric defined as the monthly number of unique users who transact via our products, where transact means to have successfully paid for any of our products.
-MTUs over a quarterly or annual period are calculated based on the average of the MTUs for each month in the relevant period. - (5) Commission rate is an operating metric, representing the total dollar value paid to us in the form of commissions and fees from each transaction, without any adjustments for incentives paid to driver- and merchant-partners or promotions to end-users, as a percentage of GMV, over the period of measurement. - (6) Partner incentives represent the dollar value of incentives granted to driver- and merchant-partners, the effect of which is to reduce revenue.
+- Amount less than \$1 million - (1) Segment Adjusted EBITDA is a non-IFRS financial measure, representing the Adjusted EBITDA of each of our four business segments, excluding, in each case, regional corporate costs. - (2) Pre-InterCo TPV for the financial services segment is the total payments volume, or TPV, processed through our platform for the financial services segment.
+TPV is the value of payments received from consumers, net of payment reversals, successfully completed through our platform. - (3) GMV for the financial services segment is the total payments volume, or TPV, processed through our platform for the financial services segment, excluding amounts from transactions between entities within the Grab group that are eliminated upon consolidation. - (4) MTUs means monthly transacting users, defined as the monthly number of unique users who transact via Grab's apps (including OVO), where transact means to have successfully paid for or utilized any of Grab's products or services (including lending).
+MTUs over a quarterly or annual period are calculated based on the average of the MTUs for each month in the relevant period.
+Starting in 2023, MTUs additionally include monthly number of unique users who transact with Grab offline while recording their Jaya Grocer loyalty points on Grab's apps.
+Starting from the fourth quarter of 2023, MTUs additionally include the monthly number of unique users who transact via Grab's apps (including OVO) through group orders. - (5) Partner incentives represent the dollar value of incentives granted to driver- and merchant-partners, the effect of which is to reduce revenue.
 The incentives granted to driver- and merchant-partners include base incentives and excess incentives, with base incentives being the amount of incentives paid to driver- and merchant-partners up to the amount of commissions and fees earned by us from those driver- and merchant-partners, and excess incentives being the amount of payments made to driver- and merchant-partners that exceed the amount of commissions and fees earned by us from those driver- and merchant-partners.
-Base incentives were less than \$1 million, less than \$1 million and \$2 million for the years ended December 31, 2021, 2020 and 2019, respectively. - (7) Consumer incentives represent the dollar value of discounts and promotions offered to consumers, the effect of which is to reduce revenue.
+Base incentives were less than \$1 million for the years ended December 31, 2023, 2022 and 2021, respectively. - (6) Consumer incentives represent the dollar value of discounts and promotions offered to consumers, the effect of which is to reduce revenue.